 In order to conduct clinical trials for our current and potential future product candidates or to commercialize any approved product candidates, we will need to manufacture large quantities of these product candidates.
-We expect to use GeneFab to produce required quantities of SENTI-202.
-We, or any manufacturing partners, may be unable to successfully increase the manufacturing capacity for any current or potential future product candidate in a timely or cost-effective manner, or at all.
-In addition, quality issues may arise during scale-up activities and may result in lower yields than initially expected.
-While we believe GeneFab will be able to sufficiently scale to produce commercial quantities, any significant revisions to the manufacturing process may create delays, which could negatively impact our overall development timelines.
-In addition, GeneFab has never operated a cGMP facility before.
-Difficulties may be encountered in operating the facility or meeting the requirements of the FDA or other regulatory authorities that we have not anticipated.
-If GeneFab cannot successfully scale the manufacture of any current or potential future product candidate in sufficient quality and quantity, the development, testing, clinical trials and commercialization of that product candidate may be delayed or infeasible and regulatory approval or commercial launch of any potential resulting product may be delayed or not obtained, which could significantly harm our business.
+We currently expect to rely exclusively on GeneFab to produce required quantities of SENTI-202.
+We, GeneFab, or any future manufacturing partners, may be unable to successfully scale-up the manufacturing process or to otherwise increase capacity for any current or potential future product candidate in a timely or cost-effective manner, or at all.
+In addition, quality, reproducibility, stability, consistency issues may arise during scale-up activities and may result in lower yields than initially expected.
+While we believe GeneFab will be able to sufficiently scale to produce quantities of SENTI-202 and future product candidates required to advance our preclinical studies and clinical trials, any significant revisions to the manufacturing process may create delays, which could negatively impact our overall development timelines.